BMW Car Wash Overview

 When & How to Use a Clay Bar

 Claying your car is meant to be the step during/after washing and prior to waxing.
-You want a squeaky clean car purging as much dirt as humanly possible beforehand with regular old car wash.
+You want a squeaky clean car purging as much dirt as humanly possible beforehand with a regular old car wash.
 Check yourself to see if your BMW needs claying – run your hand across the paint after washing!
 If the paint feels rough, then you are ready for a clay bar treatment.

 Most clay bars come packaged with some form of lubrication to assure you do not scratch your paint.
 Never ever clay your car dry – a lot of people clay their car during washing to kill two birds with one stone.
 Identify the areas of your BMW that are still rough or bumpy and rub them down after lubricating with moderate pressure until they feel smooth again.
 Flip the clay over after a while and all those tiny contaminants will be stuck in the bottom.
 Reshape the clay every so often so you’re always working with a fresh piece.
 You may want to put aside a day to do this – the process can take some time.